linkml/linkml-owl/docs/examples.md

           owl.fstring:
             tag: owl.fstring
             value: SubClassOf({id} {V})
+        description: named class this is subclass of
         slot_uri: rdfs:subclass_of
         multivalued: true
         range: NamedThing
       part_of:
+        description: element this is a part of
         slot_uri: BFO:0000050
         multivalued: true
         range: NamedThing
       other_part_ofs:
+        description: this slot is used to indicate other part-of relationships that are not in the logical definition
         slot_uri: BFO:0000050
         multivalued: true
         range: NamedThing
       id:
+        description: the CURIE or IRI of the focal element
         identifier: true
         range: uriorcurie
+        required: true
       label:
         annotations:
           owl: AnnotationProperty, AnnotationAssertion
+        description: a descriptive name/label for an element
         slot_uri: rdfs:label
+        recommended: true
       definition:
         annotations:
           owl: AnnotationProperty, AnnotationAssertion
+        description: a human-readable definition of an element
         slot_uri: IAO:0000115
+        recommended: true

 ```